 A student in my class just let me know that they have a disability, and we are halfway through the semester.
 What should I do?

 Students with disabilities are not required to declare their disabilities, and sometimes students whose disabilities are not visible think they can make it through a class without accommodations … until they encounter problems.
 Direct the student to the Office of Disability Resources and Services so that appropriate accommodations can be determined.
 If the student returns with an accommodations letter and you are able to accommodate them, do so.
 However, some accommodations require a great deal of advance notice.
-Refer to this chart from DRS for appropriate advance notice for a variety of accommodations.
+Refer to the accommodation timeline for appropriate advance notice for a variety of accommodations.

 I think a student may have a disability, but they haven’t said anything.
 How can I help them?